diku-dk/pltc/studentprogrammer.md

 The position is not research- or compiler-related, and does not require any experience with Futhark or any skill with functional or parallel programming at all.
-It does however require you to be a somewhat capable programmer already - it is a job, not a learning project.
-I expect that most of the programming will be done with common languages such as Python, Go, Elm, or Javascript.
+It does however require you to be a competent programmer already.
+You will work in collaboration with the rest of the research group, and I expect that most of the programming will be done with common languages such as Python, Go, Elm, or Javascript.

 The position is funded by [this DIREC grant](https://direc.dk/ergonomic-practical-effect-systems/).
 For